Commercial Lease vs Residential Lease: Key Differences in CAM, Expenses, and Audit Rights

 | NNN | Base rent + taxes + insurance + CAM | No residential equivalent |

 The only commercial structure that remotely resembles residential is a gross lease.
 Under gross, the tenant writes one check and the landlord manages all costs.
-This is why residential investors new to commercial sometimes prefer gross lease properties—the operating model feels familiar.
+This is why residential investors new to commercial sometimes prefer gross lease properties.
+The operating model feels familiar.
 For the detailed gross vs net comparison, see gross lease vs net lease.

 Renewal and Holdover: Where Commercial Gets Complicated